"Up-to-date, raw-edged blues…unassailable musicianship, passion and conviction."

 "Jumping, rocking blues…Peterson is a triple-threat player, excelling on guitar, piano and especially Hammond organ."

 As a child prodigy, Lucky was somewhat of a novelty act.
-Now he is a true blues veteran.
-Over the last three decades, Lucky has played to audiences all over the world, dazzling both fans and critics with his multi-instrumental talents (he plays keyboards, guitar, bass, drums and trumpet), his soulful vocal style and his youthful approach to the blues.
+But he became a true blues veteran.
+Over the years, Lucky played to audiences all over the world, dazzling both fans and critics with his multi-instrumental talents (he played keyboards, guitar, bass, drums and trumpet), his soulful vocal style and his youthful approach to the blues.

 Born Judge Kenneth Peterson in 1963, Lucky was raised on music in his hometown of Buffalo, New York, His father, James Peterson, was a blues singer and owner of the Governor’s Inn, a northern version of a Deep South "chitlin’ circuit" roadhouse club.
 Artists like Buddy Guy, Junior Wells, Muddy Waters and Koko Taylor played there regularly.
 Virtually growing up on stage, little Lucky began playing almost before he began talking.